Topics included in this article:

 Best Practices for Wave to Unlock

-- Enable Location: It is recommended that the Rhombus Key App has permission to "Always" use Location by checking the app permissions in your phone's settings.
+- Enable Location: We recommend that the Rhombus Key App has permission to "Always" use Location by checking the app permissions in your phone's settings.

-- Configure User Console Settings: You can configure users for access control within the Rhombus console.
-Ensure the "Allow authentication via Rhombus Key app" option under your user profile is turned on.
-This setting enables the Wave to Unlock feature to work with your device.
-The Add User Credentials for Rhombus Key App article covers adding a new user or configuring an existing user for mobile credentials.
+- Configure User Console Settings: Configure users for access control within the Rhombus Console.
+Ensure the "Allow authentication via Rhombus Key app" option under your user profile is enabled.
+This setting allows the Wave to Unlock feature to be used with your mobile device.
+The User Credentials for Rhombus Key App article covers adding a new user or configuring an existing user for mobile credentials.

-- Configure User App Settings: For Wave to Unlock to be configured, specific permissions must be granted within the Rhombus Key App.
+- Configure User App Settings: To configure Wave to Unlock, specific permissions must be granted within the Rhombus Key App.
 For more information, please see the "Permissions" section for either iPhone or Android in the Rhombus Key App Walkthrough article.

 - Be within Sensor Range: For the Wave to Unlock feature to work, your mobile device must be within a certain distance from the sensor.
-Distance ranges are customizable in the Rhombus console by altering the RSSI value to meet your needs.
+Ranges are customizable in the Rhombus Console by adjusting the RSSI value to meet your needs.
 For more information, please refer to the Compatibility and Range section above.
-The closer the RSSI value is to 0, the closer the device needs to be to the reader to unlock.
-Ensure your device is within this configured proximity range when attempting to unlock a door using wave-to-unlock.
+The closer the RSSI value is to 0, the closer the device must be to the reader to unlock.
+Ensure your device is within this configured proximity range when attempting to unlock a door using Wave to Unlock.

 To ensure all users are set up with Wave to Unlock on their personal devices, we recommend sharing these best practices, as well as the Rhombus Key App Walkthrough article, which covers settings and app permissions.